rsksmart/devportal-1.0/guides/full-stack-dapp-on-rsk/part2-smart-contracts.md

 ```

 ### 3.2.
-Testing the initial state
+Testing the initial state of candidate count

 Let's test if our function would initialize with two candidates.
-[Diff file for change](https://github.com/bguiz/workshop-rsk-full-stack-dapp/commit/bbed126/).
+[Diff file for change](https://github.com/bguiz/workshop-rsk-full-stack-dapp/commit/bbed126.diff).
 It should now look like this:

 ```javascript
   it('initializes with two candidates', async () => {